MathiasReker/Java-CI-CD/README.md

 This is an example on how you can build a CI & CD pipeline with GitHub actions.

+### Install the workflow to your project

+Copy the [workflow](https://github.com/MathiasReker/CI-CD/blob/develop/.github/workflows/ci-cd.yml) to this path of your repository: `/.github/workflows/ci-cd.yml`.

 ### Install Actions secrets

 Navigate to your GitHub repository.
 Go to settings -> secrets -> actions.

 Add following keys:
 - SSH_USER
 - SSH_HOST
 - SSH_PRIVATE_KEY